DataBiosphere/cgp-deployment/README.md

 #### Make a routing to the VM

-You will need to make a URL for consistent access to the VM.
+You will need to create a DNS record that maps to your VM.
 On the AWS console, go to route 53 service, click **Hosted zones**.
 If you already have Hosted zone you can use, select it from the list.
 If not, create one to suit your needs.
 Once the zone is selected, click **Create Record